John Woodall: Life

-In 1599 he was admitted to the Barber-Surgeons Company of London as a freeman but continued to live mainly on the continent in Holland, until 1603 when he took up residence in Wood Street, London.
-He was able to offer treatment to victims of the plague epidemic.
-At unspecified times in his life he contracted bubonic plague and survived, writing of this, "...for I had it twice, namely at two severall Plague times in my Groyne."
+In 1599, he was admitted to the Barber-Surgeons Company of London as a freeman, but continued to live mainly in Holland until 1603, when he took up residence in Wood Street, London.
+He was able to offer treatment to victims of the bubonic plague epidemic.
+At unspecified times in his life, he contracted plague and survived, writing of this, "...for I had it twice, namely at two severall Plague times in my Groyne."

-In 1604 James I of England sent an embassy, led by Sir Thomas Smith, Governor of the East India Company, to Poland and possibly to Russia.
+In 1604, James I of England sent an embassy, led by Sir Thomas Smith, Governor of the East India Company, to Poland and possibly to Russia.
 Woodall was included for his knowledge of the region and command of the languages.
-The association with Smith was a fruitful one for Woodall, for in 1612 Sir Thomas appointed Woodall to serve as Surgeon General to the East India Company.
+John Woodall also gave scurvy "special attention", as it was a common disease amongst English immigrants and seafarers.
+The association with Smith was fruitful for Woodall, for in 1612, Sir Thomas appointed Woodall to serve as Surgeon General to the East India Company.
 His duties were described as follows: